 Let’s Go Through A World of Wonder Wondering.
 Philosophical Fiction writer.
 I’m a common sense pragmatist bent on the doomed but defining task of blurring the line between Beauty and Truth.

-My posts will vary, however, many are excerpts from my history of Western philosophy titled The Storm and Stress.
 My first book in the series contains ideas from ancient Greece from roughly the 8th century BCE to the 4th century BCE.
-The second book, now in progress, consists of Ideas beginning in the 17th century and stretching until the mid 20th century.
+The second book, now in progress, consists of ideas beginning in the 17th century and stretching until the mid 20th century.
 The third book is my own creative endeavor.
 It is my philosophy to not give my readers just the analytical wisdom from the scientist and the philosopher, but, also, the intuitive wisdom of the poet.
 Perhaps the philosopher should be a poet, and the poet a philosopher.
 There are these two sides of our nature that we should all give heed to, or we run the risk of our heads being too far from our hearts.